proto-n/torch-naut/README.md

 ## Installation

-Official package coming soon!
-Right now, you can install the package as follows:
+You can install from PyPI using
 ```bash
 pip install torchnaut
 ```